-The new building will be accessible to staff, students and the general public, ensuring it lives up to the motto inscribed in stone on the building’s wall: “Patet Omnibus”.
-It means “Open to All”.
+The new building will be accessible to staff, students and the public, ensuring it lives up to the motto inscribed in stone on the building’s wall: “Patet Omnibus”.
+Which means “Open to All”.

 Building work begins on the Category A-listed building to sensitively restore, extend and upgrade it as the home of the Edinburgh Futures Institute.
 The revitalised building will transform the local area, creating a major public piazza, new garden spaces, and several new points of access from Lauriston Place, Middle Meadow Walk and Quartermile.

 Rab Bennetts, Founding Director of architect Bennetts Associates, said: “Transforming the Category A listed Royal Infirmary into the University of Edinburgh’s new interdisciplinary quarter is one of those projects that comes up once in a lifetime.
 The building is one of the top ten listed buildings in the city with enormous potential for renovation.

 Far from being an enclosed institution, it will become outward-looking, well-connected and dynamic.
 It is a privilege to be involved in such a fascinating and pivotal project.”